Glyphs & Relics

 Clear, Confident Decision-Making

-Stat deltas, slot shapes, reveal thresholds, and Revert/Confirm flows removed ambiguity from deep upgrades.
+Stat deltas, pending states, slot shapes, reveal thresholds, and Revert/Confirm flows removed ambiguity from deep upgrades.
 Players could experiment, adjust, and commit without fear of irreversible mistakes.

 More Expressive Builds